ams/cadr4/CADR-PRINT-SET.md

   - [CADR; PROM1](http://tumbleweed.nu/lm-3/schematics/cadr/prom1.png)
   - [CADR; DEBUG](http://tumbleweed.nu/lm-3/schematics/cadr/debug.png)

-## Microinstrction Modification and Main Instruction Register
+## Microinstruction Modification and Main Instruction Register

 The fetched microinstruction word can potentially be modified by the result of the previously executed microinstruction.
 This is